rahgadda/shakesearch/README.md

 - Created a `Svelte` project to display the data based on `json` Project is available [here](search).
 Used `Svelte` to avoid using any hosting services like Heroku/Netlify

+## Pending:
+- Implementation of Autocomplete.
+Waiting for availability of the feature (here)[https://svelte-materialify.vercel.app/components/autocomplete/]
+- Currently system restrict display of data to 20 matchings.
+Need to support Pagination of the results.

 ## Inspiration
 - [Google Search](https://www.youtube.com/watch?v=tFq6Q_muwG0)